Articulated buses in the United Kingdom: Use in London

 The majority of UK articulated buses were based in London, driven by the tendering specification system of Transport for London, the regulation authority responsible for bus services in London.
-The introduction of articulated buses in London caused several issues, including safety and fare evasion.
+The unfamiliarity of articulated buses in London caused several issues, including safety and fare evasion; the Citaros suffered a series of well-publicised fires, and the overhang of the rear section often moved differently to their single-bodied equivalents, earning the ire of cyclists in particular.

 By 2008, the London fleet stood at 393 buses.
 In August 2008, following the election of Boris Johnson as Mayor of London, it was announced the articulated buses would be withdrawn as their five-year operating contracts came to an end, starting from May 2009.
 Route 207 was the last route to operate articulated buses on 10 December 2011.

 With the main London operators of articulated buses (Arriva and the Go-Ahead Group) also having significant provincial fleets in the UK, many were cascaded to regional fleets.
-Arriva exported 68 to Malta in 2011 for use by its Arriva in Malta subsidiary.
+Arriva exported 68 to the narrow roads of Malta in 2011 for use by its Arriva in Malta subsidiary.

 Use in Cardiff

 In 2006, Cardiff Bus took delivery of 19 articulated Scania OmniCitys.
 Twelve of these were delivered for use on the Capital City Red services to Ely, which operated to a five-minute frequency, to improve infrastructure and increase capacity on a route previously operated by conventional single deckers, with the aim being that the Ely corridor would become the first Statutory Quality Bus Partnership in Wales.
 Four OmniCities were allocated to the Baycar service between Cardiff city centre and Cardiff Bay, operating to a ten-minute frequency with the buses delivered in a blue livery.
 These buses were given a mid-life refurbishment in 2013.

 Withdrawal and disposal of the articulated OmniCities began in 2020, with four put into storage and two sold to other operators.
 The Baycar OmniCities were later withdrawn from the service, being reallocated to conventional city routes following a repaint into standard Cardiff Bus livery.
 The remaining OmniCities were withdrawn on 29 January 2022 following the arrival of 36 Yutong E12 battery electric buses, with many being sold to other operators or entering private preservation.